swiftlang/swift/docs/SIL.rst

   * @weak types
   * Types that can't satisfy the requirements for being loadable because they care about the exact location of their value in memory and need to run some user-written code when they are copied or moved.
+Most commonly, types "care" about the addresses of values because addresses of values are registered in some global data structure, or because values may contain pointers into themselves.
 For example:

     * Addresses of values of Swift ``@weak`` types are registered in a global table.
 That table needs to be adjusted when a ``@weak`` value is copied or moved to a new address.

-    * A non-COW collection type with a heap allocation needs to allocate memory and copy the collection elements when the collection is copied.
+    * A non-COW collection type with a heap allocation (like ``std::vector`` in C++) needs to allocate memory and copy the collection elements when the collection is copied.

-    * A non-COW string type with an SSO buffer (like ``std::string`` in C++) can contain a pointer into the value itself.
+    * A non-COW string type that implements a small string optimization (like many implementations of ``std::string`` in C++) can contain a pointer into the value itself.
 That pointer needs to be recomputed when the string is copied or moved.

   Values of address-only type ("address-only values") must reside in memory and can only be referenced in SIL by address.
 Addresses of